The Bunsik Tradition

 What's a Bunsik (분식) shop?

-Bunsik (분식) literally means "flour food," but in everyday Korea
+Bunsik (분식) literally means "food made from flour," but in everyday Korea

 it stands for the corner street food shops that fed generations of students,

-kimbap, vats of fish-cake broth, fried snacks behind the glass — all
+kimbap, vats of fish-cake broth, and fried snacks behind the glass.
+All

 cheap, fast, and full of soul.